Lavandula x intermedia 'Niko' Plant Patent #24,193Item #40443 USDA Hardiness Zone: 5 - 8

 - OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Quickly reaches 2 to 3 ft. tall and wide.

-- DetailBotanical Pronunciation:lav-AN-dew-lah in-ter-MEE-dee-aDeciduous/evergreen:EvergreenGrowth habit:RoundGrowth rate:FastAverage landscape size:Quickly reaches 2 to 3 ft. tall and wide.Special features:Dramatic Foliage Color, Easy Care, Edible, Fast Growing, Gift Plant, Waterwise, Year-round InterestFoliage color:Gray-greenBlooms:Summer, and again in fall.Flower color:Violet-bluePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsBlack-Eyed Susan (Rudbeckia); Rosemary (Rosmarinus); Rose (Rosa); Coneflower (Echinacea); Shasta Daisy (Chrysanthemum)
+- DetailBotanical Pronunciation:la-VAN-dew-la in-ter-MEE-dee-uhDeciduous/evergreen:EvergreenGrowth habit:RoundedGrowth rate:FastAverage landscape size:Quickly reaches 2 to 3 ft. tall and wide.Special features:Dramatic Foliage Color, Easy Care, Edible, Fast Growing, Gift Plant, Waterwise, Year-round InterestFoliage color:Gray-greenBlooms:Summer, and again in fall.Flower color:Violet-bluePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsBlack-Eyed Susan (Rudbeckia); Rosemary (Rosmarinus); Rose (Rosa); Coneflower (Echinacea); Shasta Daisy (Chrysanthemum)

-- CareCare InformationThrives in average to lean, loose, fast-draining, slightly alkaline soil with gravel mulch.
-Plant with crowns slightly above soil level and a minimum spacing of 3 feet.
-Water deeply, regularly in first growing season to establish root system; reduce frequency once established.
-Prune back by one-half after flowering to encourage rebloom.Pruning time: prune after flowering.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.
+- CareCare InformationThrives in lean, loose, fast-draining, slightly alkaline soil; avoid heavy, soggy soils.
+Plant with crowns slightly above soil level, with minimum spacing of 3 ft.
+Water regularly in first growing season to establish root system.
+Once established, reduce frequency; tolerates periodic drought.
+Remove spent flowers to promote continued bloom.Pruning time: prune after flowering.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.